Wood Screw Sizes Chart: Gauge, Length & Pilot Hole Sizes

 Deck Screws

-Deck screws are engineered for outdoor and high-moisture environments, making them ideal for decking, fences, and other exterior wood projects.
-These screws are made from corrosion-resistant materials such as stainless steel or coated carbon steel to withstand exposure to the elements.
-Deck screws feature a sharp, self-drilling point and coarse threads for easy installation and maximum holding power.
-When selecting deck screws, it’s important to consider the type of wood you are working with, as well as the environmental conditions to ensure long-lasting performance and stability.
+Deck screws are engineered for outdoor and high-moisture use — decking, fences, and other exterior projects.
+They’re made from corrosion-resistant stainless steel or coated carbon steel, with a sharp self-drilling point and coarse threads for easy installation and maximum holding power.

 Wood Screw Anatomy